Published June 2, 2025

 Growing up in Nigeria, he watched his parents run small shops to make ends meet, which gave him an early understanding of the challenges of entrepreneurship and a desire to carve his own path.

-One day he met the owner of a large business who offered him words of encouragement.
 “He told me, ‘You can do this too.
-Just focus, work hard and keep your head down.’”
-Awoleye said.
+Just focus, work hard and keep your head down,’” Awoleye said.

 Humble beginnings in Nigeria